World Humanitarian Day 2024

 Over a year of conflict has cast Sudan into a catastrophic humanitarian crisis.
 Photo credit: Plan International / Peter Caton

-Each year on August 19, World Humanitarian Day commemorates the humanitarian workers who have lost their lives or been injured while serving others and recognises the invaluable contributions of aid and health workers who provide essential support and protection to vulnerable populations.
+Each year on August 19, World Humanitarian Day (WHD) commemorates the humanitarian workers who have lost their lives or been injured while serving others and recognises the invaluable contributions of aid and health workers who provide essential support and protection to vulnerable populations.
 Considering the record number of humanitarian and health worker fatalities in 2023 and 2024, this is needed more than ever.

 To mark this year’s World Humanitarian Day, we asked staff at Plan International’s UN Liaison Offices to explain why the day is important to them.